nu11ptr/uni_error/README.md

 ## FAQ

-### How do I simply propigate errors using the question mark?
+### How do I simply propigate errors/options/results using the question mark?

 If the error type implements `std::error::Error`, or is `UniError<T>` --> `UniError<T>`/`DynError`: